 This topic explains how to enable whitelabeling and how to use the following sections on the Whitelabel admin page:

 - Custom Document Title

-The Whitelabel option must be enabled for your instance by Looker.
+Looker must enable the Whitelabel option for your instance.
 Contact your Looker account manager for pricing and additional information.

-Documentation Links toggles whether to show the following links to Looker’s documentation:
+Documentation Links enables you to show or hide the following links to Looker’s documentation: